preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/like-share-rate/index.rst

 You can click this icon to unlike the article, if you want to do that.

-To like a comment or a reply, click "Like" in the comment field or Reply field.
+To like a comment or a reply, click "Like" in the comment field or in the reply field.

 .. image:: knowledge-like-3.png